-I have used the Orient Express on many occasions over the years, including a journey from Vienna to Paris on my return from Petra, Damascus, Aleppo, and (appropriately enough) Istanbul in September 2005.
+I've used the Orient Express myself on many occasions over the years, the last occasion being a journey from Vienna to Paris on my return from Petra, Damascus, Aleppo, and (appropriately enough) Istanbul in September 2005.

 A few other things you didn't know about the Orient Express...

-- Don't confuse the real Orient Express (a scheduled railway service between Paris and Vienna which ran until 2009) with the Venice Simplon Orient Express (VSOE) run by VSOE Ltd, a special train of restored vintage ex-Wagon-Lits Company sleeping cars, or the Nostalgic Orient Express, a similar operation.
-The VSOE is the one most people have heard of, costing about £1,600 or more per person from London to Venice.
+- Don't confuse the real Orient Express (a scheduled railway service between Paris and Vienna which ran until 2009) with the Venice Simplon-Orient-Express (VSOE) run by VSOE Ltd, a special train of restored vintage ex-Wagon-Lits Company sleeping cars, or the Nostalgic Orient Express, a similar operation.
+The VSOE is the one most people have heard of, costing about £2,000 or more per person from London to Venice.
 See the VSOE page.

 Let's get one thing clear.
 There isn't, and cannot be, any such thing as the 'original' Orient Express, for a very good reason.
 Take air travel.
 Suppose there's a British Airways flight to New York called 'Flight BA123'.
 Is there an actual unique aircraft called 'Flight BA123'?
 Of course not.
 'Flight BA123' is a abstract concept, a service, a departure, something which appears in the timetable, in the reservation system and on your ticket.
 BA own a whole fleet of whichever type of aircraft is required to operate flight BA123 to New York, and any of these might be used to run that flight on any given day.
 And if flight BA123 existed in the timetables 30 years ago, I bet it would have been operated with different design of aircraft than it is today.
 So it is with the Orient Express.
 It was and is a service, and not a particular set of rolling stock.
 In any case, it would have used different rolling stock at different periods in its history, and at any given time it would have required several sets of rolling stock to operate.
 Think about it - in its heyday in the 1930s, it ran daily from Paris to Istanbul, a journey that took three nights.
 On any given night, there must have been one Simplon Orient Express leaving Paris, another on its second night out from Paris, a third approaching Istanbul on the last night of its journey, and another three Simplon Orient Expresses travelling in the other direction towards Paris.
 So there must have been at least six sets of rolling stock!